 Wilmingtonians, like everyone else, have become online shoppers, ordering everything from groceries to clothing to appliances online.
 These products have to get from the warehouse to your home somehow.
 Not every driver who gets behind the wheel of a large delivery truck either knows how to operate the truck properly or takes the time to be safe.

 When you have suffered an injury in an accident with a delivery truck, you can sue the company for damages.
 Horton Mendez Injury Attorneys are here to fight for justice when a truck driver has injured you with their carelessness.
+Our experienced Wilmington truck accident attorneys can help you.

 Causes of Delivery Truck Accidents